How To Get The Best Camping or Outdoor Photographs On A Budget of $0.00 (Or double your money back.):

 There are good cameras, and there are cheap cameras.
 There are no good, cheap cameras.
 Now, calm down, and just hear us out:

 A cheap camera can not be a good camera.
 We bought one – and it served us pretty well.
-But – most of our photographs were (are, if we’re completely honest) not all that great.
+But – most of our photographs were (are, if we’re being completely honest) not all that great.
 In our experience, we buy something cheap, and we think “This will do for the short-term.”
+That has never worked out well for us.

 Except for a ¥100 flashlight that has performed like a champ for over two years (knock wood), it’s all been somewhat disappointing.
 In almost every case we come to realize that for a few dollars more we could have had exactly what we needed, but nooooo!
 (As John Belushi famously used to say.)
 And so we not only blew however much money we blew, but we have to either give up, or throw good money after bad.